lasselundstenjensen/lasselundstenjensen.github.io/lessons/01-how-we-have-done-things/A-intro.md

 #### **What we wont cover**

 - Proper syntax
-- Deep dives
+- Deep dives into implementation
 - Allure reports
 - Fixtures

 <br />
 <br />

-The latter two are for tomorrow, by the way.
+The latter two are for tomorrow.

 <br />
 <br />